PGAS-community-benchmarks/CFD-Proxy/README.txt

 7. Implementation details
 ==============================================================================

 Threading model
 ---------------
 We have adopted a threading strategy which allows read access only to points belonging to other thread domains and read/write access to the points the thread actually owns.
-The CFD proxy hence implements 3 different edge types: edges which reside entirely within the thread domain (and which are allowed to update both attached data points, ftype 1), edges which only write to the left data point (ftype 2) and edges which only write to the right data point (ftype 3).
+The CFD proxy hence implements 3 different face types: faces which reside entirely within the thread domain (and which are allowed to update both attached data points, ftype 1), faces which only write to the left data point (ftype 2) and faces which only write to the right data point (ftype 3).
 In order to maximize scalar efficiency we have split the thread domains  into sub domains (colors) which fit in the L2 cache.
 We perform strip mining both with respect to initialized and finalized